D'Abadie

 D'Abadie is a community located in the Tunapuna–Piarco region in Trinidad and Tobago.
 Its population is 5,827 people.
-Some schools include Pinehaven S.D.A.
+Among its schools are Pinehaven S.D.A.
 Primary School and D'abadie Government Primary School.
 One of its attractions is Cleaver Woods, a park dedicated to the history and culture of the indigenous Caribs.

 The current member of parliament for D'Abadie is Ancil Antoine.